Projective and affine structures in positive characteristic I: Chern class formulas and Characterizations of projective spaces: -projective/affine structure on projective/affine spaces

-where the first arrow denotes the pull-back of the Kodaira-Spencer map $\mr{KS}_{(\mcE_0, \nabla^{\mr{can}(0)}_{F_{X/k}^{(1)*}(\mcE_1)}, \mcE_\mr{red})}$ (composed with the inverse to (\ref{Ew4009})) and the last arrow follows from the discussion in Remark \ref{R13401}.
+where the first arrow denotes the pull-back of the Kodaira-Spencer map $\mr{KS}_{(\mcE_0, \nabla^{\mr{can}(0)}_{\mcE_1}, \mcE_\mr{red})}$ in the sense of ~\cite[Definition 4.4.1]{Wak12} (composed with the inverse to the isomorphism displayed preceding ~\cite[Example 4.1.3]{Wak12}) and the last arrow follows from the discussion in Remark \ref{R13401}.
 The composite of these isomorphisms induces the following exact sequence:

-The injectivity of the second arrow in (\ref{Eh2031}) implies the inequality $l := \mr{deg}(\mcN) \leq 0$.
+The injectivity of the second arrow in \eqref{Eh2031} implies the inequality $l := \mr{deg}(\mcN) \leq 0$.
 On the other hand, the surjectivity of the third arrow implies the ineqaulity

 for any $i =1, \cdots, n$.
-By the decomposition (\ref{Ep79}) and the exactness of (\ref{Eh2031}), we have
+By the decomposition \eqref{Ep79} and the exactness of \eqref{Eh2031}, we have

-Because of the inequality (\ref{Ep8000}) and (\ref{Eh2032}), the integer $l$ must be negative.
-Hence, the inequality (\ref{Ep78}) implies the inequality $a_i >0$, so $f^* (\mcT_X)$ is ample.
+Because of the inequality \eqref{Ep8000} and \eqref{Eh2032}, the integer $l$ must be negative.
+Hence, the inequality \eqref{Ep78} implies the inequality $a_i >0$, so $f^* (\mcT_X)$ is ample.
 This completes the proof of the assertion. \end{proof}